-Interfacing is used in sewing to stiffen areas of a garment that need a bit of extra structure or firmness – such as cuffs, collars and waistbands.
+Interfacing is used in sewing to add extra structure or firmness to certain areas of a garment – such as cuffs, collars and waistbands.

-On the Miette Skirt, apply interfacing to three of the waistband pieces.
+If you're making the Miette skirt, apply interfacing to three of the waistband pieces.

 On the Mathilde Blouse, you need to apply interfacing to: